raindrum/citeurl/docs_source/template-yamls.md

 `broadRegex` and `broadRegexes` are identical in format to the `regex` and `regexes` keys.
 They allow you to specify extra regexes that will be used, in addition to the normal regex(es), in contexts like search engines where user convenience is more important than avoiding false positives.

-BroadRegexes are used by default in the [lookup()](../library/#citeurl.Template.lookup) method, as well as in JavaScript implementations generated through the `citeurl-makejs` command.
+BroadRegexes are used by default in the [lookup()](../library/#citeurl.Template.lookup) method, as well as in [JavaScript implementations](../frontends#javascript), though if you are writing templates *exclusively* for these use cases rather than text processing, it is not important whether you use `regexes` or `broadRegexes`.